|

 FLIGHT SCHEDULE

 HEAT DRAWS Heat draws will be completed just prior to the drivers meeting.
 The first heat draw will be conducted at approximately 9 a.m. and will be read verbally at the drivers meeting as a roll call.
 Succeeding heat draws will be conducted between flights.
 All heat draws will be printed and posted, and displayed on the TV screen, whenever possible.
 No re-draws of heats will be done.
 STARTING CLOCK A 1-minute 30-second clock will start as soon as all drivers are in the driving area and will not be stopped for any reason other than health or safety (including stubborn waterfowl).
 Please plan ahead for your upcoming heats, including getting your own spotter, and be ready when the chase boat comes back.
 A trailer boat shall not cross the start line less than five seconds after the start gun.
 Rookie drivers who have not yet earned 1,200 career points must start from the trailer position.
 RACE DAY MORNING It will be our intent to have the course open by 8 a.m. so that testing can commence once boats are registered for the event.
 Boat owners should prepare to have time for inspections and to be ready to race.
-The water will be open for testing until approximately 9:30 a.m.
+The water will be open for testing until approximately 9 a.m.
 DRIVERS MEETING The drivers meeting is mandatory for ALL divisions and all classes and will begin at the scorer’s table within five minutes of the closing of time trials.
 Drivers who do not attend the drivers meeting will be scratched from the first heat regardless of whether they are pre-registered and pre-paid.
 Drivers arriving after the drivers meeting will not be added to the event until the draw for the second flight of heats.
-2024 PRESIDENTS CUP RESULTS
+2024 JACK REGAS MEMORIAL RESULTS

 INSPECTIONS In 2025, all boats will be inspected before the first race they run at.
 We ask that you print out the Hull Inspection Form and complete the member information at the top of page one prior to arriving at the race site.
 Please also remember to bring a photo of the real boat (a photo on your phone or tablet is acceptable) that your boat.
 VISITING DRIVERS ERCU welcomes new members to the club and visiting racers from other clubs.
 Rookie driver testing will be offered during the open water period as needed.
 The course will be closed for rookie driver tests.
 Visiting racers may not take home an ERCU perpetual trophy, in the event they win the race.
 POST-RACE CLEANUP AND AWARDS PRESENTATION Club equipment cleanup and re-packing the trailer will take priority once the race is over.
 Once the trailer is re-packed, awards will be presented.
 Awards will be given to the first, second and third place finishers, winners.
 All members have a responsibility to help with set up and breakdown of club equipment.
 As a courtesy to your fellow racers, please stick around for the awards presentation whether you’ve won one or not.
-RESTROOMS There will be a portable toilet delivered on site specifically for our event.
+RESTROOMS Public restrooms are available on site and are expected to be open.
 ELECTRICITY There is no access to electricity in the pits.
-It would be wise to bring a generator or other power source if you will need to charge batteries during the day. photos by Dennis Caines OLYMPIA – For the second straight year, Dennis Caines and the community in which he and Linda live, put on one helluva show at the ERCU Diamond Cup.
+It would be wise to bring a generator or other power source if you will need to charge batteries during the day.
+LONGVIEW – Forecasts for a perfect weather race day certainly encouraged ERCU members to travel to Cowlitz County’s biggest city on Saturday.

 Archives

-July 2025
+December 2025

 |